charlottegroom/herd/ingestion/README.md

 | COVID-19 Data                                  | COVID-19 Data, Deaths                                     | CSV (GitHub) | 1D           | https://github.com/M3IT/COVID-19_Data                        | Date, State, Age Group (deaths)                              | Cases, Deaths, Hospitalisations, ICU, Vent, Vaccination      | Y        |
 | Australian Government                          | COVID-19 vaccination – vaccination data                   | CSV          | 1D           | https://www.health.gov.au/resources/collections/covid-19-vaccination-vaccination-data | Date, State, Age Group, Sex                                  | 1st Dose, 2nd Dose                                           | Y        |

-## Data Sink
+## Main
-The data is sunk to a csv using the [sink.py](herd/ingestion/sink.py) script which retrieves and processes all the datasets and merges them into a single dataset which overlapping dimensions.
+The main.py script can be configured to save the specified data sources to the specified data sink.

-This csv is updated (from the full dataset) daily using a cronjob and the changes are committed to the GitHub repository (TODO).
+On GitHub, this csv is updated (from the full dataset) daily using a cronjob and the changes are committed to the GitHub repository via the bash script update_and_commit.sh.

 ## Development